aggregat4/dendriform/JOURNAL.md

 ## 1.2.2019

 Postponing the previous issue, just rerendering the tree entirely at this point and documented the alternative solution with incremental-dom.

+I have a keyboard event trigger and keyboard event action abstraction, I just need to implement the matching function for the trigger and register the keyboard shortcuts and then see how I deal with the tree specific operations in the tree.